wowww/wowww/README.md

 Hi there 👋 I'm Eunjee!
-I'm a UI developer thinking about website optimization.
+I'm a developer thinking about website optimization.
 These days, I am interested in <a href="https://wowww.github.io/url/canvas/effect/scrollEvent/" target="_blank">canvas.</a>

 <br />